dotnet/linker/docs/design/steps-explained.md

 ## Blacklist

-This step is used if and only if you have specified that the core should be linked.
+This step is used if and only if you have specified that the code should be linked.
 It will load a bunch of resources from the assemblies, that are actually a few XML descriptors, that will ensure that some types and methods that are used from inside the runtime are properly linked and not removed.